troyjlee/TrafficSignClassifier/writeup.md

 <img src="./IMAGES/activations.png" align="middle" height="100">

 Finally, from cell 59 we looked at average activations (after ReLu) of the first and second 3x3 convolutions over all images in the test set.
 We can see that there are a few filters that are hardly ever activated.
 It was interesting to me that this occurred at a filter level---i.e., if a filter was active in a certain region of an image, it was generally active to some degree throughout the image.
 On the other hand, there were some "dud" filters that were essentially inactive everywhere for all images.
-Here is an example of a filter in the second 3x3 convolutional layer that is hardly ever active.
+Here is an example of a filter in the second 3x3 convolutional layer that is hardly ever active (the image represents the average activation over all test images).

 <img src="./IMAGES/dead_filter.png" align="middle" width="300">